rmarder/libramnet/README.md

 This is a procedural C-style library.
 There are no classes or objects here.

-I have not checked if this library is thread safe, so you should assume it isn't.
+This library is not thread safe.
+You have been warned.

 See the source code for function prototypes and usage.